thojou/react-breadcrumb/example/README.md

 * `npm run build`: `.env.production.local`, `.env.production`, `.env.local`, `.env`
 * `npm test`: `.env.test.local`, `.env.test`, `.env` (note `.env.local` is missing)

-These variables will act as the defaults if the machine does not explicitly set them.<br>
+These variables will act as the defaults if the machine does not explicitly set them.<br/>
 Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.

 >Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need